kompanie-dev/reagenz/README.md

 ## Getting Started

-Execute `npm install` and then use `npm start` to run the demo project.
+Execute `npm install` and then use `npm start` to run the demo project locally.

 The site will be available at [localhost:8000/](http://localhost:8000/).